-6. Fundamentals of Land Surveying Exam (FLS): This nationally administered exam is required in the process of obtaining a professional land surveying license.
-We use it as a tool to evaluate our academic program with reference to a national norm or standard, realizing that accreditation requirements are becoming progressively driven by accountability and benchmarking.
-The FLS exam is nationally recognized as an extremely attractive tool for Student Outcomes assessment.
-Through careful analysis, FLS exam results may be used to assess particular aspects of the following ABET Criterion 3 Student (a-k)Outcomes: (a) an ability to apply knowledge of mathematics, science, and applied science; (b) an ability to conduct experiments and analyze and interpret data; (c) an ability to formulate or design a system, process, or program to meet desired needs; (e) an ability to identify and solve applied science problems; (f) an understanding of professional and ethical responsibility; and (k) an ability to use the techniques, skills, and modern scientific and technical tools necessary for professional practice.
+ethical and professional responsibilities in engineering situations and make informed judgments, which must consider the impact of engineering solutions in global, economic, environmental, and societal contexts; and (6) an ability to develop and conduct appropriate experimentation, analyze and interpret data, and use engineering judgment to draw conclusions.
 More than for simple comparison, we use the statistical analysis of the exam results over periods of time to identify those curricular areas and associated Student Outcomes that may require particular attention for improvement.
 We believe this is a somewhat practical and objective way to do it.
-The FLS exam is particularly important because it is the only nationally normed test of upper-level knowledge.
+The FE exam is particularly important because it is the only nationally normed test of upperlevel engineering knowledge.
 When combined with other standardized tests, assessment tools, alumni surveys, and placement data, the detailed reports of performance by subject area provide information that can help to evaluate the program's success in attaining the Student Outcomes.

-7. Alumni Survey: The Department will, every 3 or 4 years, as resources allow, send this survey is out to alumni who graduated in the past five years; this allows us to gather input from alumni who graduated relatively recently as well as some who graduated a while ago, without at the same time asking for input from the same group of people year after year.
-The intent of this survey is to gauge how well the program has prepared our graduates for positions in industry and graduate school, mainly as part of our review process for "Program Educational Objectives".

-8. Employer's Survey: The Department and the UPRM Placement Office will routinely perform employer surveys of supervisors of our graduates to find out how well the program prepared our graduates that they supervise with respect to our learning outcomes, and as part of our review process for "Program Educational Objectives".

-9. Advisory Board: We also seek input in face-to-face discussions with members of our external Advisory Board, by means of periodic meetings at the Department or College of Engineering levels.
-Due to time and budget constraints, it has become necessary to get this input through individual exchanges, conversations, and/or consultation with the members of the Board.

-10. Input from Targets of Opportunity: We take advantage of any possible chance to seek input on the quality of our graduates, from what we call "targets of opportunity", such as visiting managers from companies and government, and from visiting recruiters.

-11. Surveys on Student & Faculty Satisfaction: While we recognize that student and faculty satisfaction surveys cannot be considered direct measures of student learning, they serve as formal needs assessments to "strategically and systematically target areas in need of immediate improvement" [Noel-Levitz, Inc., 2005].

-12. Additional Special Surveys/Studies on Particular Areas: From time to time, a special study or survey is designed and administered to assess areas that may need particular attention, such as infrastructure conditions, satisfaction with facilities, services, or any other subject of interest to our students and/or faculty.
-The results are used to justify requests for funding support to fix the particular problem/situation and are usually very effective in achieving improvement actions.

-13. Mock (ABET Accreditation) Visits: One year before an ABET Accreditation Visit we will conduct at least one Mock/Diagnostic visit, coordinated through ABET Headquarters, and utilizing ABET-Certified Evaluators (PEVs).
-These Mock Visits are an excellent assessment tool by themselves, which provide us with a thorough external evaluation from an ABET-focused standpoint of our internal assessment and continued improvement processes, while helping us fine-tune our preparation for the upcoming real ABET Accreditation Visits.
+- 7. Alumni Survey: The Department will, every 3 or 4 years, as resources allow, send this survey is out to alumni who graduated in the past five years; this allows us to gather input from alumni who graduated relatively recently as well as some who graduated a while ago, without at the same time asking for input from the same group of people year after year.
+The intent of this survey is to gauge how well the program has prepared our graduates for positions in industry and graduate school, mainly as part of our review process for "Program Educational Objectives". - 8.
+Employer's Survey: The Department and the UPRM Placement Office will routinely perform employer surveys of supervisors of our graduates to find out how well the program prepared our graduates that they supervise with respect to our learning outcomes, and as part of our review process for "Program Educational Objectives". - 9.
+Advisory Board: We also seek input in face-to-face discussions with members of our external Advisory Board, by means of periodic meetings at the Department or College of Engineering levels.
+Due to time and budget constraints, it has become necessary to get this input through individual exchanges, conversations, and/or consultation with the members of the Board. - 10.
+Input from Targets of Opportunity: We take advantage of any possible chance to seek input on the quality of our graduates, from what we call "targets of opportunity", such as visiting managers from companies and government, and from visiting recruiters. - 11.
+Surveys on Student & Faculty Satisfaction: While we recognize that student and faculty satisfaction surveys cannot be considered direct measures of student learning, they serve as formal needs assessments to "strategically and systematically target areas in need of immediate improvement" [Noel-Levitz, Inc., 2005]. - 12.
+Additional Special Surveys/Studies on Particular Areas: From time to time, a special study or survey is designed and administered to assess areas that may need particular attention, such as infrastructure conditions, satisfaction with facilities, services, or any other subject of interest to our students and/or faculty.
+The results are used to justify requests for funding support to fix the particular problem/situation and are usually very effective in achieving improvement actions. - 13.
+Mock (ABET Accreditation) Visits: One year before an ABET Accreditation Visit we will conduct at least one Mock/Diagnostic visit, coordinated through ABET Headquarters, and utilizing ABET-Certified Evaluators (PEVs).
+These Mock Visits are an excellent assessment tool by themselves, which provide us with a thorough external evaluation from an ABETfocused standpoint of our internal assessment and continued improvement processes, while helping us fine-tune our preparation for the upcoming real ABET Accreditation Visits.